GLYN MORRIS 1939 Community Service in the Curriculum

 TAGS: Glyn Morris, community service in the curriculum, industrial training, progressive education, service learning, filmmakers, Virginia and Ray Garner, WWII, work-study colleges, standardized curriculum, self-governance

-“Community Service in the Curriculum” was a position paper written in 1939 by Glyn Morris, PMSS Director from 1931 to 1941.
-It supported Morris’ insistence on combining industrial training with community service.
-The paper that shares an educational direction that was inspired, in part, by the progressive educational reform seen in the work of John Dewey and others and also the settlement house work of Jane Adams and her followers.
-At the time similar programs were emerging at many independent schools and particularly within the growing number of institutions that were inspired by the settlement movement.
-Experimental higher education programs such as those found at Black Mountain College, the Asheville Farm School, and other Appalachian regional schools, incorporated the idea of service learning into their curriculum.
-Glyn Morris had met Dewey on several occasions and kept in close contact with the evolving Black Mountain College programs and other experimental service learning environments across the country.
-There is strong evidence that these programs selectively shared educational ideas.
+“Community Service in the Curriculum”, a position paper written in 1939 by Glyn Morris, PMSS Director from 1931 to 1941, supports Morris’ insistence on combining industrial training with community service.
+The paper shares a growing educational direction at that time that was inspired, in part, by the progressive educational reform suggested in the work of John Dewey and others and also in the “hands-on” work of Jane Adams and her followers in the Settlement House efforts in Chicago’s Hull House.
+While Jane Adams’ movement was in a decline, rural settlement programs were growing, and these similar programs were emerging at many independent schools and particularly within the growing number of institutions inspired by needs in rural locations that mapped well to the Settlement Movement.

 Glyn Morris institutionalized the work-study programs as part of his experimental curriculum.
 Pine Mountain School was inspired by the many progressive influences that Morris sought out, but much of his planning and curriculum revision was based on prior experiments at the School and his own understanding of the changing educational landscape.
 He was particularly influenced by the educator Orie Latham Hatcher, with whom he regularly consulted.

-The paper by Morris was ultimately published in the Curriculum Journal, Vol. 10 No. 4, April, 1939.
+The following paper by Morris was ultimately published in the Curriculum Journal, Vol. 10 No. 4, April, 1939.

 TRANSCRIPTION